The official degree requirements are in the Bulletin Listing.

 The mission of the Computer Information Systems degree program is to prepare graduates with the knowledge and skills needed for successful practice in the field of computer information systems and for post-baccalaureate education.
 The Program Educational Objectives are that five years after graduation Computer Information Systems graduates will be:.

-- An ability to analyze a problem, and identify and define the computing requirements
+- Students will demonstrate an ability to analyze a problem and identify and define the computing requirements appropriate to its solution.

-- An ability to analyze the local and global impact of computing on individuals, organizations,
+- Students will demonstrate the ability to analyze the local and global impact of computing on individuals, organizations, and society.